LachlanRichardsUSC/SGD213_Task-2-Wiki-Template/Proposal/index.md

 Dynamic Enemies - Battle against creatures made from remnants of stars, each sporting a unique moveset and behaviour.

-Unlocl the power of the cosmos - Collect fragments of star matter to unlock new abilities to boost your powers.
+Unlock the power of the cosmos - Collect fragments of star matter to unlock new abilities to boost your powers.

 ### Begin Date
 6 of May 2024